BackDevelopers/backdevelopers-stackbit/content/pages/index.md

     colors: colors-f
     backgroundSize: inset
     title: >-
-      we can develop professional landing page with free hosting at the cheapest price on the market
+      we can develop professional landing page at the cheapest price on the market
     text: |
       Wordpress, Html, Jamstack and React
     badge: